mintpepper95/KnowledgeIsPower/Atlassian.md

 The System Design interview is the next round.
 I needed to draw on a whiteboard to talk about the design of an Atlassian product UI.
 A lot of details about components, how to manage data, what API is needed, etc...
 The values interview is next; you need to prepare some examples in your experience to show you match their values.
 Then management interview with your future manager.
 Some overlapping questions, also some questions about the latest tech trends, what you did in a project, teamwork, etc. This round is the hardest one, in my opinion, very open-ended and covers broad topics.

+How did you contribute to the end to end lifecycle of a project from start to finish?
+Describe a time you managed conflict within your team. describe about a time when you receive negative feedback from someone and how you reacted to it.
+What is your proudest achievement? tell me a complex project you have managed